hunghnguyen/MoneroSigner/README.md

  XmrSigner is a fork from [SeedSigner](https://github.com/SeedSigner/seedsigner), Bitcoin signing device.
 It builds on the same hardware and actually you could use the same device for Monero and Bitcoin with two different microSD cards.
 MoneroSigner offers anyone the opportunity to build a verifiably air-gapped, stateless Monero signing device using inexpensive, publicly available hardware components (usually < $50).

 How Monero is not a direct decendent from Bitcoin a lot of things are different...
+Really, a lot!

 ### Features
 - [x] Calculate word 13/25 of monero seed phrase
 - [x] Create a 25-word monero seed phrase with 99 dice rolls
 - [x] Create a 16 word polyseed phrase with 99(?) dice rolls